authelia/authelia/docs/content/integration/proxies/envoy.md

 ---
 title: "Envoy"
 description: "An integration guide for Authelia and the Envoy reverse proxy"
-lead: "A guide on integrating Authelia with the Envoy reverse proxy."
+summary: "A guide on integrating Authelia with the Envoy reverse proxy."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []